longbiscuit/RCGAZBL/README.md

 # RCGAZBL
-real code genetic algorithm with local search operator of STA
+real code genetic algorithm with local search operator of STA, by Zhu Binglong